calumbell/cs50w-commerce/README.md

 ### Requirements

-This website was built with [Django](https://github.com/django/django)
+This website was built using the [Django](https://github.com/django/django) framework.